JorjaFox/website/content/posts/blog/2022/01-25-jorja-will-not-return-to-csi-vegas.md

 ---
-title: 'Jorja Will NOT Return to CSI: Vegas'
+title: "Jorja Will NOT Return to CSI: Vegas"
 date: '2022-01-25T12:02:59-08:00'
 authorname: "Mika E. (Ipstenu)"
 excerpt: 'That''s right.
 CSI: Vegas will continue, but without Jorja.'